-$$\hat{p}(x_i|y) = \frac{\text{count}(x_i, y) + \lambda}{\text{count}(y) + \text{possible\values\of\}x_i \lambda}$$
+$$\hat{p}(x_i|y) = \frac{\text{count}(x_i, y) + \lambda}{\text{count}(y) + \text{num_features} \lambda}$$

 - In the ml.utils package there are a couple of classes that might be useful for this assignment.
-In particular, take a look at the HashMapCounter class. - During training you can either just store the raw counts or you can collect the counts and then calculate and store the probabilities.
+In particular, take a look at the HashMapCounter class. - Your confidence function should return the log probability of the most likely label (i.e. the label chosen for that example). - Make sure to set it up so that each time you call the train method all of your data gets wiped clean and you start from scratch.
+This will allow you to train the same classifier multiple times on different data. - During training you can either just store the raw counts or you can collect the counts and then calculate and store the probabilities.
 There are advantages to either approach.
 Most often people choose the first (storing raw counts) for two reasons: 1) you can change the λ value without having to retrain and 2) the model can be stored as integers instead of doubles, creating some memory savings.
 That said, storing the probabilities does save us some computation during classification.
-Either implementation is fine for this assignment. - You should be able to train the model with a single pass through the training data, possibly with a second loop over your model to calculate the probabilities if you decide not to calculate them on the fly.
-If you do it right, the train method should be very fast.
+Either implementation is fine for this assignment.

-Experiments
+4 Experiments